fsmirne/LINQPad.QueryPlanVisualizer/README.md

 ### Install as plugin

-To install the visualizer as a LINQPad plugin, download the [latest release](https://github.com/Giorgi/QueryPlanVisualizer/releases/latest) and drop the visualizer dll directly inside LINQPad's plugins folder (by default found at `My Documents\LINQPad Plugins`).
+To install the visualizer as a LINQPad plugin, download the [latest release](https://github.com/Giorgi/QueryPlanVisualizer/releases/latest) and drop the visualizer dll directly inside LINQPad's plugins folder (by default found at **My Documents\LINQPad Plugins\NetCore3** for LINQPad 6 and **My Documents\LINQPad Plugins\Framework 4.6** for LINQPad 5).
 The plugin will be automatically available in all your queries.

 ## Viewing query plan